ruslanakh/Robot-Simulator/README.md

 ```

 ### Run
-Running the commend below will process the commends in data.txt and return the result for each report.
+Running the commend below will process the commends in data.txt file and return the result for each report.

 ```sh
 $ npm start